-The Rise of the LSV
+The Rise of Low-Speed Vehicles

-Golf-cart communities, as they came to be known, soon expanded out of private subdivisions to regular city streets, and the golf carts would mingle with regular traffic and drivers from outside the community.
+Golf-cart communities, as they came to be known, soon expanded out of private subdivisions to regular city streets, and the golf carts would mingle with other traffic and drivers from outside the community.
 The sharing of main roads with golf carts and automobiles raised several safety concerns, and soon, states began to adopt laws and set regulations concerning golf carts driven on public roads.

 - Have four wheels

 - May attain a speed higher than 20 mph in one mile

 - Has a maximum speed of no more than 25 mph